Schools Local Offer

 - Sometimes a child may need more expert support from an outside agency such as a speech or physical therapist.
 Referrals are made by the school in conjunction with the parents/carers.
 After assessment, a programme of support is often provided to the school and parents/carers.

-- The SENCo will liaise with the class teacher and involve different agencies where necessary.
+- The SENDCO will liaise with the class teacher and involve different agencies where necessary.
 They will support you and the class teacher to ensure that your child maximises their potential

 How are the governors involved and what are their responsibilities?

-- One Governor takes special responsibility for SEN and meets regularly with the SENCo.
+- One Governor takes special responsibility for SEND and meets regularly with the SENDCO.

-- The SENCO and senior leaders agree priorities for spending within the SEN budget with the overall aim of giving all children the support they need to make progress.
+- The SENDCO and senior leaders agree priorities for spending within the SEND budget with the overall aim of giving all children the support they need to make progress.

 How will the curriculum be matched to my child’s needs?

-- When a child is identified as having SEN the teacher will differentiate the work to suit that child
+- When a child is identified as having SEND the teacher will differentiate the curriculum to accommodate their needs.

-- TAs may be assigned to work with a child either in small focus groups or individually
+- Teachers/LSA’s may work with a child either in small focus groups or individually.

 - If a child has been identified as having SEND they may be given an Individual Education Plan (IEP).
 Targets will be set according to the area of need.
-These will be monitored by the class teacher and SENCo.
+These will be monitored by the class teacher and SENCO and shared with parents.

-- Specialist equipment may be given to a child where appropriate (eg. writing slopes, pencilgrips, reading rulers)
+- Specialist equipment may be given to a child where appropriate (eg. writing slopes, pencil grips, reading rulers, benches and chairs.)

 Who will explain this to me?